Filled with a salty, herb filling, these Feta and Herb Stuffed Mini Sweet Peppers are a great make-ahead appetizer for parties and gatherings.

-Anyway, the butternut squash incident came up (for the umpteenth time) the other night at dinner while everyone was trying the peppers.
+Anyway, the butternut squash incident came up (for the umpteenth time) the other night at dinner while everyone was trying this new recipe for stuffed mini sweet peppers.
 Why can’t they just let it go???

 More Delicious Appetizer Recipes: